Key documents for the sixth ADFM meeting:

 Australia has announced its intention to introduce a Modern Slavery Act into Parliament in 2018, which, if passed, will change the landscape for businesses in the region as well as other governments.
 It is likely to add further momentum to the growing business awareness and interest in addressing trafficking, forced labour and slavery in operations and supply chains.
 We were delighted to have the Hon Alex Hawke MP, Assistant Minister for Home Affairs, and the Hon Lisa Singh, Senator for Tasmania, take part in a moderated discussion about the legislation at our special ADFM dinner on 14 March.

-The ADFM Secretariat expresses its appreciated to Corrs Chambers Westgarth for hosting the sixth meeting in Sydney.
+The ADFM Secretariat expresses its appreciation to Corrs Chambers Westgarth for hosting the sixth meeting in Sydney.
 Consultations will continue between ADFM members in coming months to advance the recommendations agreed at this meeting.
 The seventh ADFM meeting will likely take place in Bangkok in late 2018, in the lead up to Thailand becoming ASEAN Chair in 2019.

 - For the ADFM home page click here.